 Antecedents.
 In 1976, M. Wells Jakeman taught his "Archaeology of the Book of Mormon" class for the final time at BYU prior to his retirement.
 I was fortunate to be in that class where all students were required to draw a Book of Mormon map.
 Mine was crude, mirroring my knowledge of the Book of Mormon text and Mesoamerica at the time, but I still have it.
 As I internalized some of Jakeman's passion for the Nephite scripture, I sensed that I would return to this endeavor at some future date when I was prepared to make a contribution.
 So, to Professor Jakeman (who passed away in 1998) I am pleased to report that after 36 years I have finally created a Book of Mormon map that bears scrutiny.

 In 1979, John L. Sorenson and I met John W. Welch for the first time.
 After Welch moved to Provo the following year, the three of us were the early directors of the Foundation for Ancient Research and Mormon Studies (FARMS).
 I was privileged to help Sorenson in small ways with the publication of his watershed An Ancient American Setting for the Book of Mormon Salt Lake City: Deseret Book & FARMS, 1985.
 We spent many hours working with the cartographers at the University of Utah who prepared the splendid maps for that seminal publication.
 I have never been able to square John's geography model with my reading of the text, but my intellectual debt to him is incalculable.
-I am eagerly awaiting his magnum opus, Mormon's Codex, expected in September, 2013.
+I was the second reviewer on Amazon and the first reviewer on Deseret Book when his eagerly awaited magnum opus, Mormon's Codex: An Ancient American Book appeared in September, 2013.

 In 2006, V. Garth Norman and I spent two weeks in central and southern Mexico.
 We had been on Mesoamerican expeditions together before, but this time Garth convinced me that his correlation of the narrow strip of wilderness was pivotal to an accurate understanding of Book of Mormon spatial relationships.
 I helped fund the initial publication of his "Book of Mormon - Mesoamerican Historic Geography Study Map" and several thousand copies of that important work are now in circulation among Book of Mormon students worldwide.
 About 80% of my Google Earth Book of Mormon Model is based on Garth's map.
 My work is essentially a refinement of the "Mormon-Norman" correlation.